Avinash1407/temp_repo/README.md

-# Streamlit app for area
+# Streamlit app for Calculating area